alienresident/sakai-portal-assets/documentation/Morpheus-worklist.md

 * Tool head add IE stylesheets (G will investigate)
 * Add tool.id class to body tag (G will investigate)
 * HTML 5 and ARIA are we covering the basics
-* Role Switcher to drop down from Select Menu
+* Role Switcher to drop down from Select Menu (G)
+* Morpheus language bundle can we change things independently from Neo